($724) Cost to ship a car from Denver, CO to Kansas City, MO

 Kansas City is in an area of the country with a lot of storms, very hot summers, and very cold winters.
 Therefore, there's chance that your move will be affected by the weather.
 Check the forecast ahead of time to plan accordingly.
 Remember, moves often require spending many hours outdoors.

 During peak moving times like summer and the winter holidays, demand for car shipping services increases, leading to higher prices.
-Shipping your car from Denver to Kansas City during these peak seasons can result in higher costs due to increased demand.
+Shipping your car from Denver to Kansas City during these peak seasons can result in higher costs.

 Fuel prices